Phone: (907) 372-3306 x31015

 My name is Tracy Ball and I have taught at Crawford for the last two years and 2019-2020 will be my third year here.
 Before moving from Alabama to Alaska, I taught 6-8 grade math, 4th grade, and 1st grade.
-I enjoyed teaching sixth grade at Crawford and hope to stay here for as long as I can.
-I graduated from Western Governors University and am working on a masters in Educational Neuropsychology at Ball State University.
+I enjoyed teaching sixth grade at Crawford but I am super excited to teach third grade.

-Reading: In reading, I will use the basal reading book "Journeys" as well as books from our classroom library. i will be using the researched teaching methods taught in the books, "The Daily 5" and "The CAFE Door", which concentrates on self selected reading, student accountability, and student selecting what they want to work on: 1). read to self 2).
-Read to someone, 3) listen to someone read 4) Teacher Conference 5) Writing.
-In third grade my reading goal is to build their stamina (or length of time a student can read without being distracted).
+Reading: In reading, I will use the basal reading book "Journeys", as well as, books from our classroom library.
+I will be using the researched teaching methods taught in the books, "The Daily 5" and "The CAFE Door", which concentrates on self selected reading, student accountability, and student selecting what they want to work on: 1).
+Read to self 2).
+Read to someone, 3) Listen to someone read 4) Teacher Conference 5) Writing.
+In third grade, the reading goal is to build their stamina (or length of time a student can read without being distracted).
 We will focus on topics in reading such as: Listening Comprehension, Vocabulary, Text Based-Comprehension (skills and strategies, craft and structure), Research and Media Literacy, Speaking/Listening Comprehension, Grammar, Writing, and Spelling.